-- Both the bride and groom need to appear in person at their county of residence's courthouse, or the county where the ceremony will be officiated.
+- Both the bride and groom need to appear in person at their county of residence's courthouse or the county where the ceremony will be officiated.
 If one of the parties is unable to appear, the other party must appear in person and present a sworn, notarized affidavit from the other member.
 Affidavit forms are available in the Register of Deeds office.

-- Complete a marriage application form
+- Complete a marriage application form.

 If the bride or groom has been divorced, they must know the month and year of the last divorce.
 If there has been a divorce within the last 60 days, the state requires a copy of the divorce decree signed by the judge.

+North Carolina law requires all applicants to show proof of a Social Security number, such as a W-2 form, a payroll stub, or a statement from the Social Security office stating their Social Security number.
 If a Social Security number has never been issued or the applicant is not eligible for a Social Security number, the applicant will be required to present a completed affidavit, signed and notarized, at the time of applying for the marriage license.
 The affidavit form is available in the Register of Deeds Office.

-A Marriage License in North Carolina Is Valid for 60 Days, and May Not Be Used out of the State
+A marriage license in North Carolina is valid for 60 days and may not be used out of the state.